 The shower head should be placed so that it does not spray above the soffit.
 If the shower head can reach the drywall outside the shower enclosure itself, then water damage could result.

-If you’re interested in having a glass shower enclosure designed for your home, then you can consult with our experts at Martin Glass Co. to design the perfect enclosure for your home and household.
+If you’re interested in having a glass shower enclosure designed for your home, then you can consult with our experts at Martin Glass Co. to design the perfect custom shower enclosure in St. Louis for your home and household.